Unified Funding Taskforce

 Unified Funding Taskforce Membership

-Membership of the taskforce will include the Regional Team Leaders, Director of Grow Congregations, Chair of Loans and Grants Committee, and Chair of Equitable Compensation Commission.
+Membership of the taskforce will include the Director of Connectional Ministries, District Superintendents, Director of Congregational Development, Chair of Loans and Grants Committee, and Chair of Equitable Compensation Commission.